Five Ugly Dog Breeds

 A lot of dog owners will recognize this dog from the Harry Potter movies, and I have even included a short clip from that film.
 If you are looking for unusual ugliness, excessive drooling, “cherry eye” with eyelids rolling in and out, and a long body that weighs up to 70 kilograms (over 150 pounds), then this is the dog for you.

-This ugly dog is certainly not right for everyone, however.
-They have to be well socialized but are still not the friendliest dog, and with their size are sure to push the novice dog owner around.
-They are a dog for someone who appreciates solitude and a companion that needs a face lift.
+This is probably one of the worst looking guard dogs, but he is certainly not right for everyone.
+Neapolitan Mastiffs have to be well socialized but are still not the friendliest dog, and with their size and power are sure to push the novice dog owner around.
+They are a dog for someone who appreciates solitude and is looking for a companion that needs a facelift.

-Most ugly dogs are small.
-Find a good breeder (who has the hips x-rayed and certified, the eyes checked, and genetic screening done) if you want one of these exceptional big dogs.
+Most ugly dogs are small, so this dog is special in all kinds of ways.
+If you decide that a Neo is right for you, then find a good breeder who has the hips x-rayed and certified, the eyes checked, and genetic screening done.

 The stories about Pugs being bred to keep the front line Chinese soldiers awake during the wars against Mongolian invaders are probably not true, but this dog does have a powerfully loud snore.

-The best part of owning a Pug seems to be their amazing ability to fit in to almost any photograph.
-If you have purchased a new digital camera, own lots of props, and are looking for a photogenic dog that will make every shot you take amusing, be sure to get out there and find a Pug!
+The best part of owning a Pug seems to be their amazing ability to wiggle their way into almost any photograph.
+If you have a camera on your cell phone or have purchased a digital camera, own lots of props, and are looking for a photogenic dog that will make every shot you take amusing, be sure to get out there and find a Pug!

-This little dog is an almost-ugly-champion, and might actually win some of the ugly contests but he has to compete with those pesky Chinese Cresteds and an occasional Brussels Griffon.
-Even the name Affenpinscher means “monkey dog”, and I don´t think it comes from some cute little Squirrel Monkey!
+This little dog is an almost-ugly-champion, and might actually win some of the ugly contests if he did not have to compete against those pesky Chinese Cresteds and an occasional Brussels Griffon.
+Even the name Affenpinscher means “monkey dog”, and I don't think it comes from some cute little Squirrel Monkey!
 It more likely refers to some ugly little monkey sitting on an organ grinder, wearing a small red top hat.

-This dog is small, wiry, with a harsh coat and legs that are normal but just don´t appear to be correct.
-He is only about ten inches tall and anywhere from 6 to 15 pounds.
+This dog is small, wiry, with a harsh coat and legs that are normal but just don't appear to be correct.
+He is only about ten inches tall and anywhere from 6–15 pounds.
 His ugliest feature is his face, of course.
 He looks angry, maybe upset that he has not been able to find any mice or rats, perhaps just mad about his house being overrun with visitors.

-The great thing about the little monkey dog is that he does not shed, much.
-The dog has a rough coat but of course you can get a Miniature Schnauzer or West Highland White terrier who will not leave hairs all over your house.
+The great thing about the little monkey dog is that he does not shed much.
+The dog has a rough coat, but of course, you can get a Miniature Schnauzer or West Highland Terrier who will not leave hairs all over your house.
 All dogs shed, at least a little, and the Affenpinscher is no exception.
 They have some health problems and are not a long-lived breed, but although they are not the most popular little dogs they always seem to be around, so someone out there must love them!

 This little Belgian dog was originally bred to chase rodents, and his face is definitely scary enough to rid your house of any rats.

 Okay, in all fairness, not all Chinese Cresteds are hairless and ugly.
-The hairless trait that makes these dogs so unusual is actually an incomplete dominant gene and many of the Chinese Cresteds have full coats (Powderpuff varieties).
-Not all have a few whiskers sticking out of rough face, either.
+The hairless trait that makes these dogs so unusual is actually an incomplete dominant gene, and many of the Chinese Cresteds have full coats (powderpuff varieties).
+Not all have a few whiskers sticking out of the rough face, either.
 Some look worse.